-- If you select a code anywhere, you can write a code comment in the inspector. - Adding a code comment when creating a new code in the coding dialog:

-Enter a new code name and click on the + to create the code.
-Now you can enter a description or code definition in the comment field.
+- Adding a code comment when creating a new code in the coding dialog: - Enter a new code name and click on the + to create the code.
+Now you can enter a description or code definition in the comment field. - Select a code in the Project Explorer or the Code Browser.
+The comment field is shown below the list.